 Xbox Series X UI

 As an avid PC gamer, the limitation of the console OS was always a factor for me.
 The flexibility provided on Windows, Linux and MacOS would always surpass that of the singular-focused OS of the console.
 When I reviewed the Xbox One back in 2016, it was clear that Microsoft attempted to evolve the console into an entertainment system.
 Unfortunately, the team had to revert on the early promise and focus the majority of its efforts on gaming.

 This time around, the launch isn’t preceded by this confusion.
 The focus has clearly shifted for the Xbox team, even more so in recent months.
 Gaming is at the forefront of the Xbox Series X experience and the OS has been designed to usher you in.

 The UI is a no-frills presentation, which largely resembles that of the previous Xbox One UI.
 That said, the Xbox One UI itself has been updated to match that of the new Xbox Series X|S overhaul.
 The layout makes it easy to navigate, with many of the technical requirements hidden behind additional menus, which you don’t really need to see on the main menu.

-The top row has a recently-played and opened games and apps, allowing you to jump straight back in whenever you pick up the controller again.
+The top row has recently played and opened games and apps, allowing you to jump straight back in whenever you pick up the controller again.
 The main menu tiles include My Games & Apps, Xbox Game Pass and Xbox Store.
 These have always been the most important tiles on the console and continues in that vein here.

 As part of the Xbox Series X optimisation updates in the coming weeks and months, many games currently don’t support the Quick Resume feature.
 This new feature isn’t an isolated development by Microsoft but requires updates from the game development team.
 This optimisation is already available in certain titles, providing a great boot-up speed.